About

 Photography applies to all the pictures I take and then publish without accompanying words.

-My only contributions to X (formerly Twitter) report my daily struggles with Quordle and Octordle.
-This is a small, silent protest at the utter ruination of a once great social media platform.
+I boycott X (formerly known as Twitter), aside from publishing the outcome of my daily encounters with Quordle and Octordle.
+This spamming is a small, silent protest at the utter ruination of a once great social media platform.

-I write old-school, long form posts about the subjects that interest me.
-All my published writing is fully and freely accessible: I do not hold with subscriptions and paywalls.
+I tend to write old-school, long form posts about the subjects that interest me, in the hope that they may also interest you.
+All my published writing is fully and freely accessible: I stand against the proliferation of subscriptions and paywalls.

 If you would like to discuss anything you read here, do please use the contact form below.
 Especially if you’re a fellow Dracup, or descended from one.